bitcoin-tools/btracker/README.md

 # btracker

-Plot the historical price data with the 200-week moving average.
+Plot the historical bitcoin price with the 200-week moving average.

 ## Example of the output